Why changing your Furnace Filter is Important

 - MERV Rating 13-16 – Most Effective (if your system supports it) – Bacteria, Tobacco smoke, microscopic allergens.

-3M™ Filtrete™ MPR (Microparticle Performance Rating).
+3M™ Filtrete™ MPR Ratings.

 3M™ Filtrete™ created the MPR (Microparticle Performance Rating) measurement system.
-The emphasis is on microparticles which apparently do not enter the equation on the MERV scale until MERV 11.
-MPR focuses on capturing particles between 0.3 and 1 micron, such a bacteria or cough and sneeze particles.
+The emphasis is on microparticles which do not enter the equation on the MERV scale until MERV 11.
+MPR focuses on capturing particles between 0.3 and 1 micron, such as bacteria or cough and sneeze particles.
 According to 3M™, Filtrete™ filters handle air resistance better.

 - MPR Rating 600 or less – Economy – dust/lint, pollen, virus carriers, microscopic allergens, dust mite.